American Revolution trivia

 This page contains some interesting and unusual facts about the American Revolution, its leaders and events.
 This American Revolution trivia was researched and compiled by Alpha History authors.
 If you’d like to suggest an addition to this page, please contact Alpha History.

-Research suggests colonial America was one of the most literate societies of its time.
-Adult literacy in rural areas was around 70 per cent.
-In American cities, adult literacy usually exceeded 95 per cent.
-This is in stark comparison to levels in Europe, which ranged between 40 and 70 per cent.
+Research suggests that colonial America was one of the most literate societies of its time.
+Adult literacy in rural areas was around 70 per cent; in American cities it usually exceeded 95 per cent.
+This is in stark comparison to literacy levels in Europe, which ranged between 40 and 70 per cent.

 Contrary to popular opinion, only a small minority of American colonists owned slaves.
-African-American slaves were not cheap, with prices ranging from around $100 for a child to several hundred dollars for a strong field-hand.
+African-American slaves were not cheap, with prices ranging from around $100 to a child to several hundred dollars for a strong field hand.
 Feeding, clothing and housing slaves entailed additional costs.
-These amounts were out of reach for most in the colonies, making slave-ownership a preserve of the wealthy.
+These amounts were out of reach for most in the colonies, so slave-owning was almost entirely a preserve of the wealthy.

 The cinema stereotype of Native Americans wearing skins and firing bows and arrows was the exception rather than the rule.
 The men in many tribes wore at least some Western clothing and used guns as weapons; they acquired these items trading with colonists.

-It is often said that Sam Adams was a brewer and various American beers have carried his name because of this.
-Samuel Adams Lager, produced in Boston, sports his image on its labels.
-Adams ran a malt house, however, and neither brewed beer nor indeed drank it.
+It is often said that Sam Adams was a brewer and various American beers have carried his name because of this; Samuel Adams Lager, produced in Boston, sports his image on its labels.
+However Adams neither brewed beer nor drank it.

-Thomas Hutchinson was writing the second volume of a history of Massachusetts when a mob ransacked and destroyed his Boston home in August 1765.
+Thomas Hutchinson had been writing the second volume of a history of Massachusetts when a mob ransacked and destroyed his Boston home in August 1765.
 After the mob dispersed, Hutchinson was reportedly seen kneeling on the muddy road, gathering the pages of his manuscript.

-Despite the unrest of 1765, stamp taxes have become an accepted means for governments to collect revenue.
-Almost all Western countries operate stamp taxes or duties, mostly on land and housing transactions and on some legal documents.
+Despite the unrest of 1765, stamp taxes having become an accepted means by which governments to collect revenue.
+Almost all Western countries operate stamp taxes or duties, mostly on land and housing transactions, and on some legal documents.

-Most chapters of the Sons of Liberty prohibited the involvement of women.
-These groups were composed entirely of men, most of whom clung to the belief that women had no place in political movements.
-This led revolutionary women to form their own groups called the Daughters of Liberty.
-In 1767, one Daughters of Liberty chapter seized a Loyalist heckler and doused him with molasses and flowers.
+Most chapters of the Sons of Liberty prohibited the involvement of women; they were composed entirely of men who clung to the prevailing belief that women had no place in political movements.
+This prompted revolutionary women to form their own groups, called the Daughters of Liberty.
+In 1767 one Daughters of Liberty chapter seized a Loyalist heckler and (not having any tar and feathers to hand) doused him with molasses and flowers.

 Charles Townshend, the MP who proposed the hated customs duties, died in September 1767 – just days after giving a heated speech on the matter in parliament.

-Paul Revere was not only a propagandist: he was also a plagiarist.
-Revere’s famous engraving of the Boston Massacre was copied almost entirely from a drawing by Henry Pelham, completed days earlier.
+Paul Revere was not only a propagandist – he was also a plagiarist.
+Revere’s famous engraving of the Boston Massacre was copied almost verbatim from a drawing by Henry Pelham, completed just days earlier.
 Revere, however, was faster with the printing and distribution of his image.
 Pelham later wrote Revere an angry and insulting letter, accusing him of theft “as if you had plundered me on the highway”.

-For a considerable period of his political life, Patrick Henry was a drug addict.
-Henry was a regular user of laudanum, a potent mix of opium and alcohol widely available in the 18th century.
+For a considerable period during his political life, Patrick Henry was a drug addict.
+Henry was a regular user of laudanum, a potent mix of opium and alcohol that was widely available in the 18th century.
 Henry was not the only notable revolutionary figure to rely on this drug.
-Benjamin Franklin used laudanum to relieve his gout pain during the 1787 constitutional convention in Philadelphia.
+Benjamin Franklin, for example, used laudanum to relieve his gout pain during the 1787 constitutional convention in Philadelphia.

-The Tea Act of 1773 was accompanied by a government loan of £1.4 million to the British East India Company, which was struggling with falling prices and rising debt.
+Britain’s Tea Act of 1773 was accompanied by a government loan of 1.4 million pounds to the British East India Company, which was struggling with falling prices and rising debt.
 This loan was, in effect, an early example of a government bailing out a large company.

 Georgia did not send delegates to the first Continental Congress.
-Distance to Philadelphia was an issue and Georgian political leaders were also busy with a hostile border war against Native American Creeks.
+Distance to Philadelphia was an issue, however Georgian political leaders were also busy with a hostile border war against the Creeks [Native Americans].

-Samuel Adams was as concerned with religion as he was with revolution, probably more so.
-In 1774, Adams argued that the Quebec Act and French Catholicism were far graver threats to the American colonies than British taxation.
+Samuel Adams was as concerned with religion as he was with revolution, perhaps more so.
+In 1774 he argued that the Quebec Act and French Catholicism were much graver threats to the American colonies than British taxation.

 Samuel Adams was also the name of a notable Loyalist from Vermont.
-In 1774, this other Sam Adams was put on trial by Ethan Allen’s Green Mountain Boys before being tarred and feathered.
-Like many Loyalists, he later relocated to Canada.
+In 1774 he was put on trial by Ethan Allen’s Green Mountain Boys, before being tarred and feathered.
+Like many Loyalists, the ‘other’ Samuel Adams later relocated to Canada.

 The American Revolution took place during the worst smallpox epidemic in North American history, with between 80,000 and 100,000 people perishing during from the disease.
-Many tried avoiding the worst form of smallpox by submitting to variolation – that is, intentionally infecting themselves with a less deadly strain of the disease.
-Some colonial women even did this at ‘pox parties’, inviting guests along to ‘take the pox’.
+Many tried avoiding the worst form of smallpox by submitting to variolation, intentionally infecting themselves with the less deadly strain.
+Some colonial women even held ‘pox parties’ where guests were invited to ‘take the pox’ (receive a variola).

 Captain John Parker, the American militia officer who led colonial forces at Lexington, was seriously ill from tuberculosis when the fighting erupted.
 Parker did not participate in any other battles and died a few months later.